 Along with your toothbrush, hairbrush and clothes, make sure you pack healthy snacks to keep the monsters away and to nourish your body.

-And, most importantly enjoy every moment of your summer travels.
+And, most importantly enjoy every moment of all your travels.
 Consider writing in a travel journal, documenting memories with pictures and even engaging in family discussions.
 We like to share our favorite part of each vacation day.
 It’s fun to hear all the responses and it’s also another way to practice gratefulness.

 Bon Voyage and Happy Eating!